-During this session, interns present a clinical case to their peers and receive consultation.
+During this session, trainees present a clinical case to their peers and receive consultation.

 Presentations are grounded in a specific evidence-based practice or practices.
-Interns provide a comprehensive overview of the case, data related to case progress, and present a problem or decision point to discuss with the group.
-Presentations are approximately 40 min long with 20 min for questions and conversation.
+Interns provide a comprehensive overview of the case, data related to case progress, and present a problem or decision point to discuss with the group